Dumbbell Incline Bicep Curl

 Common Mistakes

-• Swinging the weights using momentum.
+• Swinging weights with momentum.

 When to Avoid